falkr/teampy/docs/blackboard.md

 ## Exporting from Teampy

-You can export a RAT so that you can import it in Blackboard as a test.
+You can export a RAT so that you can [import it in Blackboard as a test](blackboard.html).

-    rat export --format blackboard questions.txt
+    rat export --format blackboard --solution abcdabcdab questions.txt

+You need to provide the solution string to shuffle the answer alternatives.
 The result is a file called **blackboard.txt**

 ## Creating a Test on Blackboard